Portland Steel: Third season (2016)

 On January 6, 2016, the AFL announced that they took over operations of the Portland Thunder from owner Terry Emmert.
-Emmert told the Portland Tribune newspaper that the future of the team was up in the air because he was concerned with the league's medical insurance policies and was hoping to try and attract more investors to help fund the team.
+Emmert told the Portland Tribune newspaper that the future of the team was up in the air because he was concerned with the league's medical insurance policies and was hoping to try to attract more investors to help fund the team.
 This prompted league officials and the board of directors to take control of the franchise and look for new owners.
 The league also decided to fire Andy Olson and his entire coaching staff before Olson coached a down for the Thunder and replaced them on January 30, 2016, with former Las Vegas Gladiators, Utah Blaze, and Pittsburgh Power head coach Ron James.
 James was also named the team's general manager.

 In 2014, Emmert had trademarked the Thunder name, logo, color scheme, and identity (similar to what Dallas Cowboys owner Jerry Jones did with the identity of the now-defunct Dallas Desperados in the early 2000s).
 As of February 3, 2016, Emmert still legally owned the trademarks of the team, despite reports to the contrary, and had no intentions of selling them to the league.
 Because Emmert owns the rights to the name, there was a possibility of a return of the Thunder name to the AFL or a new team named Thunder joining the Indoor Football League, but only if the Portland AFL franchise fails in 2016.

 On February 24, 2016, the franchise was given a new name, re-branded the Portland Steel by the AFL.
 The name was derived from the region's steel industry and rich history.
 According to the AFL's website, the steel industry has been a backbone of the Portland working culture for over 150 years.
 Steel is an overtly visible part of the Portland landscape, with foundries decorating both the Willamette and Columbia Rivers, and is seen in several of the city's 12 iconic bridges.

 The Steel finished the 2016 season with a 3–13, but were guaranteed a playoff spot as all teams played in the playoffs.
 The team lost in the first round to Arizona, 84–40, in what would be the team's last game.
 The AFL officially folded the Steel franchise in October 2016 and placed its players into a dispersal draft conducted on October 14, 2016.